Bltatum/letsFly/README.md

 ## Installation

-Along with the Let's repository, you will need to clone the [LetsFlyAPI](https://github.com/Bltatum/LetsFlyAPI) repo as well which contains the data structure.
+Along with the Let's Fly repository, you will need to clone the [LetsFlyAPI](https://github.com/Bltatum/LetsFlyAPI) repo as well which contains the data structure.

 You will need [json-server](https://www.npmjs.com/package/json-server) installed in order to create the persistant data storage.